iccknu/Impulse/README.md

 ---
 Field `messagesPerSecond` is positive float number that used for calculating delay between sending direct messages to users, because every provider has a different restrictions for detecting spam.

-## SQL Server
+## PostgreSQL
-Everything that you need to do with database, it's create it and specify information about connection in environment variables: SQLSERVER_HOST, SQLSERVER_DATABASE, SQLSERVER_USER_ID and SQLSERVER_PASSWORD.
+Everything that you need to do with database, it's create it and specify information about connection in environment variables: POSTGRESQL_HOST, POSTGRESQL_DATABASE, POSTGRESQL_USER_ID and POSTGRESQL_PASSWORD.

 ## Last preparation for Telegram provider
 If you want to use Telegram provider then one more step required.